roman-milk/roman-milk.github.io/the-hitch-hiker.md

  "It's called a bus station" and I handed her a five twenties.
 "Catch a bus back to your parents or a cab to take you to Phil and Ava's, I don't much care which as long as I never have to look at your sorry ass again" and I drove off and left her standing there.

  The phone is ringing again.
 It hasn't stopped for a week now.
 She calls four and five times a day, every day, begging me to take her back.
 I've gotten to where I don't answer it anymore.
 Tomorrow I think I'll have the number changed.
-Report_Story #1